 Months of entry

-This course is suitable for you if you have a background in education or are seeking to understand education within its broad contexts.
-It encourages you to link theoretical and practical understanding of issues in education, while developing generic knowledge, skills and understanding of the questions involved in conceptualising and designing educational research.
+This full-time course is perfect for you if you are seeking to understand education within its broader contexts, and is equally suitable for home and overseas students.
+With a choice of core modules to suit your past experience it is ideal preparation for entering work in the education sphere as it pairs foundation theories with a more in-depth study of education arguments and disputes.
+We encourage you to link theoretical and practical understanding of issues in education, while developing knowledge, skills and understanding of the questions involved in conceptualising and designing educational research.

 Information for international students

 English Language requirement: Band A. For more guidance on English language requirements please visit this page.

 For more information on funding please visit our Postgraduate fees and funding page.

 - Postgraduate Admissions